serpentine-h2020/SEPpy/README.rst

                         startdate="2021/04/16",
                         enddate="2021/04/20")

-Please refer to the independent packages for more details and the correct useage!
+Note that the syntax is different for each loader!
+Please refer to the independent packages for more details and the correct useage:

 - `psp-isois-loader <https://github.com/jgieseler/psp-isois-loader>`_
 - `soho-loader <https://github.com/jgieseler/soho-loader>`_